surya-teja-222/spotify-cli-utility/README.md

 ### Usage

 -   Use `spotify --help` to see all available commands.
--   `auth` Manage user authentication for the CLI utility.
+-   `login` Manage user authentication for the CLI utility.
 -   `browse` - Open the current track, album, artist, or playlist in the default browser
+-   `current` - Get the current track.
--   `devices` - Manage active devices/ Use a specific device.
+-   `devices` - Manage active devices/ .
+-   `switch` - Use a specific device from list of available devices.
 -   `history` - Get History of your recently played tracks.
 -   `next` - Play the next track in the queue.
 -   `pause` - Pause playback.